France's government announces new measures to calm farmers' protests, as barricades squeeze Paris

 “Without a common agricultural policy (in the EU), our farmers wouldn’t have revenue.
 Many of them would not be able to survive,” Macron said Tuesday during a trip to Sweden.

-John Leicester in Paris and Raf Casert in Halle, Belgium, contributed to this report.
+John Leicester in Paris, Helena Alves in Jossigny, Raf Casert in Halle, Belgium, and Gianfranco Stara in Orte, Italy in contributed to this report.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.